ValCanBuild/Subspace/README.md

 An Android app for auto downloading of subtitles for movies and series.

 ## App Goals
-1. Monitor a folder on the file system where content is downloaded to.
+1. Monitor a folder (or multiple) on the file system where content is downloaded to.
 2. If it finds a new file or folder, it should automatically download an english subtitle for it.
 3. It should only try that if the file is complete - aka, not partially downloaded.
 4. It should not attempt to download more than once a day if it hasn’t found anything and not more than 3 times.